danmayer/danmayer.github.com/_posts/2024-11-07-caches-network-requests.md

 ## Rails Cache Network Calls

-In the previous post, [Rails cache workflows](/ruby/2024/10/24/caches-rails-workflows), we covered how a `Rails.cache.get` will make a network request to the memcached Server to get the data.
+In the previous post, [Rails cache workflows](/ruby/2024/10/24/caches-rails-workflows), we covered how a `Rails.cache.read` will make a network request to the memcached Server to get the data.

 ```ruby
 Rails.cache.write("key", "my cached value")